-No matter how positive we try to be, life can sometimes take unexpected turns.
-When things get tough, it can take a toll on our mental health, and it’s easy to feel overwhelmed.
+No matter how positive we try to be, life can sometimes take unexpected turns – and when things get tough, it can leave us feeling overwhelmed.

-If you’ve been experiencing elevated levels of sadness, stress, and anxiety recently, there are several ways that we can help to feel more grounded.
-From practicing gratitude to staying connected, here are eight ways to help you maintain emotional balance.
+If you’ve been experiencing elevated levels of sadness, stress, and anxiety recently – then luckily, there are several things you can do to help yourself feel more grounded.
+From practicing gratitude to staying connected, here are eight ways to maintain emotional balance.

 1. Be aware of your emotions